alxgiraud/cellconquest/README.md

 The chance of success is calculated using the following formula:
 `50% + Attack Bonus (assailant) - Defense Bonus (defender)`

-Each faction share some randomly assigned attributes.
+All the factions share attributes with randomly values assigned.

 Attribute | Definition
 ------------ | -------------